tl-its-umich-edu/placement-exams/README.md

 1. Set up a MySQL database for the application using a MySQL installation on your local machine.

-    Ensure that you have placed the database credentials in your `.env` file
+    Ensure that you have placed the database credentials in your `.env` file.

-2. Place your `.env` and `fixtures.json` files in `config/secrets`.
+2. Place your `.env` and `fixtures.json` files in the `config/secrets` directory within the project.

 3. Create a virtual environment using `virtualenv`.